 Let the witnesses teach you and, in effect, the jury.
-In teaching this technique, I have suggested that you use a friendly and conversational tone.
+In teaching this technique, I have suggested using a friendly and conversational tone.

 Do not worry that the witness will provide information that is contrary to the opinions you seek to establish your case.
 A safety director that takes unsupportable positions, and positions that on their face are illogical or outrageous, will only benefit your case.

 The court standards for qualifying a witness as an expert are fairly standard amongst the courts.

 Basically, if scientific, technical, or other specialized knowledge will assist the trier of fact to understand the evidence or to determine a fact in issue, a witness qualified as an expert by knowledge, skill, experience, training, or education, may testify thereto in the form of an opinion or otherwise.

 A motor carrier’s safety director would qualify under this standard.
 If they don’t, for any reason, then that would be a big win for you as the plaintiff’s lawyer.

 You want these witnesses to outline the rules, regulations and standard that the truck driver and the motor carrier were required to follow.

 The following is an example of the questioning I have used to establish a safety director as an expert witness, providing standards that helped bring justice to a claim in which my client was run over by the back wheels of a tractor-trailer.